jsforce/jsforce/README.md

 # jsforce

-Salesforce API Library for JavaScript Applications (both on web browser and Node.js)
+Salesforce API Library for JavaScript applications (both on web browser and Node.js)

 [![Build Status](https://secure.travis-ci.org/jsforce/jsforce.png?branch=travis-ci)](http://travis-ci.org/jsforce/jsforce)

 ## Abstract

-JSforce (f.k.a Node-Salesforce) is a JavaScript Library of Salesforce API, which works both on web browser and Node.js.
+JSforce (f.k.a.
+Node-Salesforce) is a JavaScript Library of Salesforce API, which works both on web browser and Node.js.

 It capsulates the access to various APIs provided by Salesforce in asynchronous JavaScript function calls.